apache/spark/docs/howto/operator/amazon/aws/emr.rst

 """""""""""""""""""""

 The configuration is similar to the previous example, except that we set ``'KeepJobFlowAliveWhenNoSteps': True`` because we will terminate the cluster manually.
-Also, we wouldn't specify ``Steps`` in the config when creating the cluster.
+Also, we would not specify ``Steps`` in the config when creating the cluster.

 Defining tasks
 """"""""""""""